Overview

 2. Causal inference

-The second section of the course will focus on causal inference, and recent methods developed for estimating causal effects.
-The social sciences (particularly economics and political science) underwent a “credibility revolution” in the late 2000s, which places methods for estimating causal effects at the center of research designs.
-This is because theoretically driven empirical research often centers on causal questions.
-As a result, much of the course will emphasize how to think about causality, and the statistical techniques for causal inference.
+The second and biggest section of the course will focus on causal inference and methods developed for estimating causal effects with experimental and observational data.
+The social sciences underwent a “credibility revolution” in the late 2000s, which places methods for estimating causal effects at the center of research designs.
+This is because theoretically driven empirical research often focuses on causal questions.
+Much of the course thus emphasizes how to think about causality, and the statistical techniques for causal inference.

 Office hours & e-mail